Wolfieheart/FreeSO-Translations-Dutch/README.md

 > These are the things that the user will see and interact with almost everyday, so the language in this will need to be correct.

-2. UT Texts from The Sims Online [Base Game Items] (ETA: Before End of November 2019 || Started: October 3rd 2019)
+2. UT Texts from The Sims Online [Base Game Items] (Started: October 3rd 2019)
 > This will be Phase 2 of the translation.
 As part of the FreeSO experience, players are required to get The Sims Online.
 Therefore all of these strings will also require translation.
 > NOTE: This also includes some leftovers from The Sims, but most of that has been translated with the help of "De Complete Sims Collectie" install I have on Windows 10